 In the previous canto Dante poses the question of how it can be just to condemn the perfectly virtuous man born on the banks of the Indus.
 This hypothetical person is someone whom the message of Christ has not reached, and who is damned by a lack of knowledge that is not his fault and despite his perfect virtue.

-In the heaven of justice, where Dante puts the legitimacy of exclusion from grace on the table for discussion, the question of how it can be just that some are damned through no fault of their own is articulated in language that, while clearly evoking the character Virgilio, a pagan who lived and died before the birth of Christ, Dante replaces the temporal framing of the issue with a geographical frame, conjuring not a non-believer of antiquity but a contemporary born on the banks of the Indus.
+In the heaven of justice, where Dante puts the legitimacy of exclusion from grace on the table for discussion, the question of how it can be just that some are damned through no fault of their own is articulated in language that, while clearly evoking the character Virgilio, a pagan who lived and died before the birth of Christ, Dante replaces the temporal framing of the issue with a geographical frame, conjuring not a non-Christian of antiquity but a contemporary born on the banks of the Indus.
 This switch of frames gives a heightened relevance to a thematic that might seem far from our own concerns today.

 In my view, Dante gives both a direct answer to the challenge expressed in Paradiso 19 and an indirect answer.
 The direct answer is what the eagle of Justice says to the pilgrim: accept your limits as a human and give up trying to understand that which human intellects are not equipped to fathom.
 The indirect answer takes the form of the suggestion that at the Judgment Day the Ethiopian may be saved whilst many Christians are damned.
-The Ethiopian of course is a non-believer on the spatial or geographical axis, and thus belongs to the same category as the man born on the banks of the Indus.
+The Ethiopian of course is a non-Christian on the spatial or geographical axis, and thus belongs to the same category as the man born on the banks of the Indus.